tadwimmer/passwordCheckerKata/README.md

 At least one character must be a symbol in !@#$%^&*()?

-The password checker should return an error message when a submitted password fails to meet one of the checks above, describinbg the missed element or check.
+The password checker should return an error message when a submitted password fails to meet any of the checks above, describinbg the missed element(s) or check9s).